patm1987/AdventuresOfBionicBethJava/readme.md

 Character sprites will be collage-esqe.
 Ideally actual cutouts from magazines and assembled.

+If I go for this l'n'f, I'd need to move all sprites to billboards (which I should've expected).
+I'll use 3D arts for backgrounds if at all for now.

 ### Cast of Characters
 Bionic Beth - the hero.
 She a cyborg wielding a sledgehammer.